-• The tongue weight of the trailer

-- The weight of any other type of cargo or equipment put in or on your vehicle - The weight of the driver and all passengers.
+- The tongue weight of the trailer - The weight of any other type of cargo or equipment put in or on your vehicle - The weight of the driver and all passengers.

 NOTE: Remember that everything put into or on the trailer adds to the load on your vehicle.
 Also, additional factory-installed options or dealer-installed options must be considered as part of the total load on your vehicle.
-Refer to the Tire and Loading Information Placard under "Tire Safety Information" in this section.
+Refer to "Tire Safety Information/Tire and Loading Information Placard" in "Starting and Operating" for further information.